PaddyPowerBetfair/Cloud-Academy/AWS-Associate-Developer-June2018/DynamoDB.md

     When using a composite key, all items are located in the same place (based on the partition key) and are sorted according to the sort key.

     IAM is used to manage access to Dynamo.
-    You can restrict user access to only their own items in Dynamo by using 'IAM Consitions'.
+    You can restrict user access to only their own items in Dynamo by using 'IAM Conditions'.
     To do this, you add a 'Condition' to an IAM policy.
     The 'condition' will enforce that only 'items' with a partition key that matches a particular 'userId' may be accessed.